tiffix1/ISU-CDC-Handbook/README.md

 3. You need an Network Adapter for WAN and LAN click Add.. to create a second adapter
 <img src="https://i.imgur.com/Sfojtap.png">

-4. Configure the settings of the Network Adapter to custom and select your network
+4. Configure the settings of the Network Adapter to custom and select your network such as VMnet5. **Make sure your other machines are connected to the same VMnet as well**
 <img src="https://i.imgur.com/Dj1ABxb.png">

 5. Click close and then click finish